boutproject/BOUT-dev/manual/sphinx/user_docs/boundary_options.rst

       BoundaryOp *op;
     };

-Since ``BoundaryModifier`` inherits from ``BoundaryOp``, modified boundary operations are just a different boundary operation and can be treated the same (Decorator pattern).
+Since :cpp:class:`BoundaryModifier` inherits from :cpp:class:`BoundaryOp`, modified boundary operations are just a different boundary operation and can be treated the same (Decorator pattern).
 Boundary modifiers could also be nested inside each other to create even more complicated boundary operations.
-Note that the ``clone`` function is different to the ``BoundaryOp`` one: instead of a ``BoundaryRegion`` to operate on, modifiers are passed a ``BoundaryOp`` to modify.
+Note that the ``clone`` function is different to the :cpp:class:`BoundaryOp` one: instead of a :cpp:class:`BoundaryRegion` to operate on, modifiers are passed a :cpp:class:`BoundaryOp` to modify.

-Currently the only modifier is ``BoundaryRelax``, defined in ``boundary_standard.hxx``:
+Currently the only modifier is :cpp:class:`BoundaryRelax`, defined in ``boundary_standard.hxx``:

 ::